-Here on May 1, 2019, we are already having thoughts and fielding questions on corn hybrid maturity and what we should do as we are faced with a slow start to planting.
+In the past several years, we having thought about and fielded questions on corn hybrid maturity and what we should do as we are faced with a slow start to planting.
 There are worries of longer-season hybrids not maturing on time or still being too wet at harvest.
 The process of hybrid placement is often dominated by finding a hybrid or hybrids that fit the environment and cropping system, and then balancing the trade-off between the increased yield from longer-season hybrids and their higher harvest moisture.

 How planting date in MN affects corn yield, as a percent of maximum